CPU Coolers Reviews

 DeepCool AK620 Digital Performance

 Time to put the AK620 Digital through its paces in a number of various benchmarks, all of which will test the thermal regulation of a PC equipped with this CPU cooler under various workloads.
-The system used in the testing included a Ryzen 7 7700X processor, along with additional fans to maximise airflow.
-We ran each test with 1, 2, 4,6,8, and 16 threads enabled, but we will be focussing on the 4 threads results, as this will be the amount of threads utilised when gaming.
+The system used in the testing included an Intel Core i7-14700K, along with four additional fans to maximise airflow (one 140mm at the rear and three 140mm at the front).
+We ran the Cinebench benchmark with four and eight threads, while CPU-Z sat at eight threads.

 Cinebench R23